matuzo/HTMHell/hell/adventcalendar/2025/8/index.md

    Take a look at [the example on codepen](https://codepen.io/captainbrosset/pen/dPGvrMQ?editors=1100).

+   For an accessible alternative, see Daniela Kubesch's article [Get that marquee ✨AeStHeTiC✨](https://www.htmhell.dev/adventcalendar/2022/15/).

 1. Using `<b>` and `<i>` is perfectly valid.
 They used to be meant for making the text bold and italic, hence their names.
 But they were deprecated in HTML4, and the meaning of the tags was changed to mean something else.
 The `<b>` tag now means _bring attention_ and the `<i>` tag now means _idiomatic text_.